Follow-up and refills checklist

 Patient safety checklist

-Questions to ask before your next peptide therapy refill
+Questions to ask before your next peptide refill

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Which side effects, missed doses, storage problems, or shipment issues should I report now?
+What benefit, side effects, missed doses, storage issues, shipment problems, or cost concerns should I report before the refill is approved?

 FAQs